NMAC 2012 Fall Conference :: “Chuska and Chaco: Puebloan Relationships Across the San Juan Basin”

 Using a Marxist perspective, Dyke’s research shows how Chaco may have reached a tipping point around 1000 CE.
 People migrated into Chuska and Chaco and were from matrilineal societies.
 Men may have transformed pit houses as a meeting place.
 With villages torn between the two centers, people were probably travelling often back and forth to visit family.
 According to this point of view, Chaco may have finally convinced the Chuskans to bring their temper, wood, and chert to the canyon so they could all partake in rituals together.

-5) “The Chuska Valley: Chacoan Colony or Ancient Puebloan Heartland?” by Paul Reed
+“The Chuska Valley: Chacoan Colony or Ancient Puebloan Heartland?”

 Chuska Valley was an early and persistent ancient Pueblo heartland and core area that deserves equal status as Chaco, Mesa Verde, Kayenta, and others.
 The valley shared cultural beliefs with many of the sites located in the Colorado Plateau.